-Our group meets at 7:00 a.m. in the lobby of the hotel.After a gear check and brief orientation, we load our gear into the support vehicle for the 1-1/2 hour drive to the trailhead.
-Please plan on adding 5-10 pounds of shared group gear to your pack.
-Our hike begins at Hellroaring Creek Trailhead where we'll descend 500 feet in elevation to the Yellowstone River, one of the last free-flowing rivers in the continental United States.
+This trip begins in Bozeman, Montana.
+We meet our backpacking companions at 8am at our host hotel in Bozeman.After a gear check and brief orientation, we load our gear into the support vehicle for the two-hour drive to the trailhead.
+Plan on adding five to ten pounds of shared group gear to your pack.
+Along the scenic drive, you’ll be treated to stunning views of the Absaroka Mountain Range.
+After a quick stop at the Albright Visitor Center, we continue to our drive to the Hellroaring Creek Trailhead.
+We begin our journey by descending 500 feet to the Yellowstone River, one of the last free-flowing rivers in the continental United States.
 Black Canyon offers wonderful views of cascades and waterfalls.
-Our trail includes a couple of short (less than ½ mile) steep sections.
+Our trail includes a couple of short (less than .5 mile) steep sections.
 Lunch and dinner included.

 After breakfast we break camp and continue backpacking down river.
-This section of the Black Canyon generally offers a chance to observe the abundant wildlife of Yellowstone: elk, bison, coyotes, moose, deer, and an occasional bear may be seen.
+This section of the Black Canyon generally offers a chance to observe the abundant wildlife of Yellowstone: elk, bison, coyotes, moose, deer and an occasional bear may be seen.
 Our hike continues along the north bank of the Yellowstone River on a well maintained trail with a relatively gentle grade, although there are a few short creek crossings today.
 We arrive in camp with time to set up our tents and take an afternoon day hike before enjoying dinner prepared over the camp stove.
 All meals included.